 If you continue past all the gardens and follow signposts for the waterfall, it’s about 15 minutes walk away.
 Kipungit Waterfall is free to visit but it does get quite popular with tourists.
 If you keep your eyes peeled, you may see wildlife like lizards and butterflies along the way.

-To continue to the bat cave and to the Langanan Waterfall, you need to sign a register at the bottom of the path (next to the Kipungit Waterfall) so they know how many people are up there.
-It’s not recommended to hike to the Langanan Waterfall after 2pm as you won’t be back before dark.
+To continue to the bat cave and to the Langanan Waterfall, you need to sign a register at the bottom of the path (next to the Kipungit Waterfall).
+This is so they know how many people are up there.
+It’s not recommended to hike to the Langanan Waterfall after 2 pm as you won’t be back before dark.
 It takes about 20 minutes to get to the bat cave.

-I finished off the day at the bat cave which was a smelly rock full of bats, I don’t recommend going inside it but you’ll certainly see them and its free!
+I finished off the day at the bat cave which was a smelly rock full of bats.
+It smells so I don’t recommend going inside it but you’ll certainly see them and its free!
 The walk there is also nice and you can continue to Langanan Waterfall if you fancy a proper hike.